anjackson/codex/content/patterns/environments/index.md

 ## The Wider Environment

+Audiences, internal archive, enchanced care of the same to the same audence. e.g. BBC Archive.

 ### Backup (via the publisher)

 {{< figure src="./images/spacetime-plots-context-backup.png" caption="Space-time plot visualising events in the 'backup' environment pattern." class="text-center" >}}